HP Visualize C132L, C160L

 I/O 160 MB/s (C160L)

-These HP Visualize C-Class workstations were entry-level Unix workstations equipped with the integrated, low-cost PA-7300LC CPU and LASI chipset.
+The HP Visualize C132L and C160L PA-RISC workstations were entry-level Unix workstations with integrated, low-cost PA-7300LC processors and LASI chipset.
 They have a similar case to that of the old HP 9000/735 workstation — built of interlocking modules so the I/O board, MPU board etc. can be easily taken out.